dahaizhe/Plagiarism-Detection/README.md

 SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 The SQLite file format is stable, cross-platform, and backwards compatible.

 *[Learn More](https://www.sqlite.org/index.html)*

-The backend logic is built under MVT pattern of Django, in which M(model) acts as the class abstraction of data tables in the database, T(template) is used to form a readable display of information and V(view) takes charge of the process of assigning the client requests to the specific rendering HTML template.

-As for the frontend, Bootstrap makes sure it is easy and friendly for users to visualize the similar part of the text segments and the exact numbers of similar text portions.